Pirfenidet (Pirfenidone)

 Driving and Operating Machinery

-Pirfenidet may cause dizziness and tiredness.
-Do not drive, operate machinery, or do anything dangerous if you experience these symptoms.
-Be careful with activities requiring alertness and coordination.
+Pirfenidet may cause dizziness and tiredness; avoid driving or operating machinery if you experience these symptoms.

 Storage